Apalachee

 The Apalachee were an Indigenous people of the Southeastern Woodlands, specifically an Indigenous people of Florida, who lived in the Florida Panhandle until the early 18th century.
 They lived between the Aucilla River and Ochlockonee River, at the head of Apalachee Bay, an area known as the Apalachee Province.
 They spoke a Muskogean language called Apalachee, which is now extinct.

-The Apalachee occupied the site of Velda Mound starting about 1450 CE, they but had mostly abandoned it when Spanish started settlements in the 17th century.
+The Apalachee occupied the site of Velda Mound starting about 1450 CE, but they had mostly abandoned it when Spanish started settlements in the 17th century.
 They first encountered Spanish explorers in 1528, when the Narváez expedition arrived.
 Their tribal enemies, European diseases, and European encroachment severely reduced their population.

 Warfare from 1701 to 1704 devastated the Apalachee, and they abandoned their homelands by 1704, fleeing north to the Carolinas, Georgia, and Alabama.

 Language

 The Apalachee language was a Muskogean language, about which little more is known.
 It went extinct in the late 18th century.
 The only surviving Apalachee document is a 1688 letter written by Apalachee chiefs to the Spanish king.
+However, it has been partially reconstructed through Spanish mission records and comparative linguistics.
+It featured a distinct vowel and consonant inventory, which scholars have documented based on 17th-century orthographic conventions.
+These reconstructions help linguists understand how the Apalachee may have sounded, despite the language now being extinct.

 Name

-Ethnographer John Reed Swanton wrote that Apalachee may have come from the Hitchiti language term for "people on the other side" or the Choctaw language work apelachi meaning "a helper."
+Ethnographer John Reed Swanton wrote that Apalachee may have come from the Hitchiti language term for "people on the other side" or the Choctaw language word apelachi meaning "a helper."
+It has sometimes been spelled Abalache, Abalachi, or Abolachi.